 How Is It Diagnosed?

-If you have non-small-cell lung cancer, your doctor should test you for the ALK genetic mutation.
-This will help find the best treatment for you.
+If you have NSCLC, your doctor should test you for the ALK genetic mutation.
+This will help them find the best treatment for you.

-Most doctors use a test called FISH (fluorescence in situ hybridization).
-Your doctor will take a sample of the tumor during a process called a biopsy and send it to a lab.
-Scientists will check the tumor's DNA for signs of the gene mix-up.
+Your doctor will take a small sample of the tumor in a procedure called a biopsy and send it to a lab.
+The scientists at the lab will check the tumor's DNA for signs of the gene mutation.

-This test doesn’t check your DNA makeup.
+This test doesn’t check your personal DNA makeup.
 That means it can’t tell if your children or other members of your family have the mutation.

 Your doctor will also run tests to see how far the cancer has spread.
 You’ll get imaging tests to take pictures of other organs and body structures.
-And they might take another biopsy.
+Sometimes you might need another biopsy.
 If you get surgery to remove the tumor, the surgeon might find cancer that didn’t show up on other tests.

 Are There Treatments?

 Yes.
 Medicines called ALK inhibitors are the main kind.
-These drugs block the abnormal ALK protein and shrink lung tumors linked to it.
+(You might also hear them called tyrosine kinase inhibitors or TKIs.)
+These drugs block the abnormal ALK protein so it can’t cause cancer cells to grow.
 Your doctor might call this “targeted therapy” because it zooms in on the cancer cells and disrupts their growth.
-You should only take these drugs if a FISH test shows you have the mutation.
-These drugs won't cure you, but they should improve quality of life.